 First and foremost, product roadmaps are essential because it allows communication between internal and external stakeholders by communicating important product priorities so that everyone can understand.
 Basically, the roadmap is like a middleman serving both external and internal stakeholders.

-The product road map helps your team align on their goals because the road maps’ comprehensive structure clearly highlights how priorities link with the vision and strategy.
+The product roadmap helps your team align on their goals because the roadmaps’ comprehensive structure clearly highlights how priorities link with the vision and strategy.
 It also increases the various stakeholders’ efficiency by providing them insight into the product priorities and incentivizes them to contribute.

 Product roadmaps are also used to pinpoint the positioning of the product.
-Marketing and product teams, along with the management team, use product maps on their strategic analysis to discover hidden gems and opportunities.
-Product maps supported by the strategic frameworks such as SWOT analysis or Porter’s Five Forces can be an effective weapon for your team to determine which areas of your product you should focus on fighting competition.
+Marketing and product teams, along with the management team, use product maps in their strategic analysis to discover hidden gems and opportunities.
+Product maps supported by strategic frameworks such as SWOT analysis or Porter’s Five Forces can be an effective weapon for your team to determine which areas of your product you should focus on fighting competition.

 When it comes to the product plan, there are several things you should consider:

-- Who will be responsible for the roadmap
+- Who will be responsible for the roadmap?

 - What do you aim to show with the roadmap?

-- Who can access to it?
+- Who can access it?

-Who will be responsible for the roadmap?
+1- Who will be responsible for the roadmap?

 It is imperative to know how many team members will be responsible for the roadmap because, based on this information, you can choose the best tool that fits you.

-What do you aim to show with the roadmap?
+2- What do you aim to show with the roadmap?

 Once you know the purpose of your roadmap, you can choose the best-suited tool for your goals.

-Who can access to it?
+3- Who can access it?

 Now it is the moment you have been waiting for!